-Figure 13: Ratio of outstanding debt per person
+Figure 13: Calculation of outstanding debt per person

 The City's level of debt per capita is considered moderate by rating agencies.
 This measurement is not completely unexpected as the City has a large number of aging facilities (particularly schools) and infrastructure.
 The City is currently performing large school reconstruction projects, as well as, the replacement of schools and other facilities.
-Because of the major capital needs and significant backlog of deferred maintenance related to the City's decade long financial issues, it will be difficult for the City to lower the debt per capita measurement.
-To address this, the City of Springfield restructured its debt repayment schedule between 2007, 2009 and 2012 in order to support future investment in capital infrastructure.
+Because of the major capital needs and the issuance of debt every few years, this measurement will continue to fluctuate as it is dependent on the total outstanding principal.
+To address this, the City of Springfield has restructured its debt repayment schedule in the past and continues to be strategic in how issuing debt affects the City's outstanding debt and payment schedule.

-In terms of net debt at \$226.0 million, the debt per capita decreases to \$1,476.87.
-This could be considered a more accurate metric as this amount explains how much actual debt per person after reimbursements from issuances.
+In terms of net debt at \$204.9 million, the debt per capita increases to \$1,333.30.
+This could be considered a more accurate metric as this amount explains how much actual debt there is per person including interest payments and reimbursements from issuances.